wanatpj/h_blind/README.md

 ![Leak by end user](/images/leak-detection-with-a-broker.png)<br/>
 *Below picture would be a picture leaked by Paweł Wanat through Company G*
 ![Leak by critic](/images/example-end-user.jpg)<br/>
-It is worth to mention how to identify an end user if they recorded hid- denly the movie in a cinema.
-At first we would have three layers of water-
-marking: company wide watermark, physical address of subordinate, date and room.
+It is worth to mention how to identify an end user if they recorded hiddenly the movie in a cinema.
+At first we would have three layers of watermarking: company wide watermark, physical address of subordinate, date and room.
 Then they would be able to identify the seat of the end user by geometric properties of recorded screen.
 ## Background
-All the methods shown later will be implemented in source codes for RGB im- ages.
+All the methods shown later will be implemented in source codes for RGB images.
 However, for theoretical simplicity, we are considering grayscale images only, i.e. every pixel is an integer value from *0* to *255*.
 Another assumption is that all images are of the same size *width × height*.
 Later on, *c* denotes an image, *c<sup>k</sup>* denotes *k*-th input image, *c<sub>i</sub>* denotes *i*-th pixel of an image.